jjallaire/draftpod/src/components/guide/articles/multi-player.md

 You can use any set of Magic cards with draftpod so long as they are from the same set and you have at least 384 of them (8 players x 3 boosters x 15 cards/booster).

-See the article on [Creating a Set Cube](/guide#set-cubes/) for more details on how to create custom cubes and register them for play on draftpod.
+See the article on [Draft Cardpools](/guide#cardpools/) for more details on how to create a cardpool and register it for play on draftpod.

 ### Pick Timer